-You’ll notice that the first page in Insights includes the general overview of data.
+What you’ll see first is the general overview of data.
 It specifies the date range, brief audience statistics, reach, and engagement.
 To track your Instagram followers, press “See All”.

 One of the first things you’ll notice is that you have a limited scope of time to work with.
-Unfortunately, the date range includes either 7 or 30 days of historical data.
-If you want historical Instagram data, the built-in tool won’t be of much help.
+Unfortunately, the date range includes max.
+90 days of historical data.
+If you need more historical Instagram data, the built-in tool won’t be of much help.
 However, a brief overview is enough when you are okay with writing things down manually.

 Next up – audience demographics and activity.
 You will see basic information about your audience including their location, language, age, and gender.

-Basically, you will be able to see these demographics when you want, but you can only manually track it over time.
+You will be able to see these demographics anytime, but you can track them over time only manually.

 As for activity, it’s a bit harder to read.
 You can view the times when followers are most active by day or hour, but not both at the same time.